 If you have children ages 8 years old and younger, bring them with you and you can utilize the nursery at no cost to you.
-There are always two trained adults in the nursery at all times so your child(ren) will be safe and have a wonderful time making new friends.
+There are always two trained adults in the nursery at all times so your child(ren) will be safe and you will have a wonderful time making new friends.

 To register for childcare, please email Janelle Churicuzio.

 We are a caring group of individuals who are mostly retired.
 All are welcome to bring a sack lunch and enjoy a great time of Christian Fellowship, laughter, singing and various speakers and monthly Birthday celebrations.
 Come and nurture your spirit with us every Wednesday at noon in room 133.

 The Christian Women’s Fellowship is an opportunity to meet and socialize with other women in a Christian atmosphere of sharing, caring and loving.
 This is a wonderful place to get acquainted.
 Our agenda includes sharing concerns, celebrations and having devotions.
 We support other Ministries with our projects in fund raising and participation in their activities and all women are WELCOME.

 This group of ladies meet the first Thursday of each month from 9:30 to 11:00 am at the Church.